nhsegal/kinect-physics/README.md

 kinect-physics
 ==============

-Processing sketches to gather 3-D motion data with kinect and analyze it
+Processing sketches to gather and analyze 3-D motion data with kinect.